-- 1. Curriculum (general) - In this area, the Committee's duties include, but are not limited to, the approval of: - New and revised course outlines of record for degree-applicable credit courses, non-degree credit courses, and non-credit courses - Establishing pre-requisites, co-requisites, and advisories for courses - Maintaining and updating the discipline list - Placement of courses within disciplines - Assigning course identifiers - Limitations on the number of times a course may be repeated - Courses to be taught in distance education mode - Courses for inclusion in the requirements for the Associate degree (AA or AS) - Courses for articulation and transfer to CSU and submission of courses for UC transfer, IGETC, and CSU GE Breadth - Discontinuation of existing courses or programs - 2.
-Degree and certificate requirements - In this area, the Committee's duties include but are not limited to the following: - Making recommendations for changes to the General Education pattern for the Associate degree - Defining the criteria for placement of courses within General Education areas - Performing periodic review for appropriateness and relevancy of the courses listed within a specific general education area - 3.
-Grading Policies - In this area, the Committee's duties include but are not limited to the following: - Review of grading policies for individual courses (e.g., whether the course is grade only) - Review of coursework required of students (as specified in the course outline of record) to ensure that coursework meets rigorous academic standards - 4.
-Educational Program Development - In this area, the Committee's duties include but are not limited to approval of: - Educational (degree and certificate) programs and requirements for such programs, credit and noncredit - Pre-requisites, co-requisites, and advisories for new and revised programs - 5.
-Standards or Policies Regarding Student Preparation and Success - The Committee's role in this area is related to its charge to approve course outlines and pre-requisites. - Ensure that pre-requisites, corequisites, and advisories are appropriately selected in such a way as to ensure students are adequately prepared for a course and will have the skills necessary to succeed in the course. - Ensure that pre-requisites, co-requisites, and advisories do not act as a barrier to students seeking to complete coursework or programs.
+1. Curriculum (general)

+In this area, the committee's duties include, but are not limited to, the approval of:

+- New and revised course outlines of record for degree-applicable credit courses, non-degree credit courses, and non-credit courses - Establishing pre-requisites, co-requisites, and advisories for courses - Maintaining and updating the discipline list - Placement of courses within disciplines - Assigning course identifiers - Limitations on the number of times a course may be repeated - Courses to be taught in distance education mode - Courses for inclusion in the requirements for the Associate degree (AA or AS)

+- Courses for articulation and transfer to CSU and submission of courses for UC transfer, IGETC, and CSU GE Breadth - Discontinuation of existing courses or programs - 2.
+Degree and certificate requirements

+In this area, the committee's duties include but are not limited to the following:

+- Making recommendations for changes to the General Education pattern for the Associate degree - Defining the criteria for placement of courses within General Education areas - Performing periodic review for appropriateness and relevancy of the courses listed within a specific general education area - 3.
+Grading Policies

+In this area, the committee's duties include but are not limited to the following:

+- Review of grading policies for individual courses (e.g., whether the course is grade only) - Review of coursework required of students (as specified in the Course Outline of Record) to ensure that coursework meets rigorous academic standards - 4.
+Educational Program Development

+In this area, the committee's duties include but are not limited to approval of:

+- Educational (degree and certificate) programs and requirements for such programs, credit, and noncredit - Pre-requisites, co-requisites, and advisories for new and revised programs - 5.
+Standards or Policies Regarding Student Preparation and Success

+In this area, the committee's charge is to approve course outlines and pre-requisites.

+- Ensure that pre-requisites, corequisites, and advisories are appropriately selected in such a way as to ensure students are adequately prepared for a course and will have the skills necessary to succeed in the course. - Ensure that pre-requisites, co-requisites, and advisories do not act as a barrier to students seeking to complete coursework or programs.